semiologic/google-analytics/readme.txt

 = Domain-wide tracking =

-If you wish to track your domain and all of its subdomains in a single report, add a define in your wp-config.php file as follows.
+If you wish to track your domain and all of its subdomains in a single report, you would check the 'Track Subdomains' setting for all domains.

-    define('GA_DOMAIN', 'example.com');

-At the time of writing, doing so will turn off media usage tracking.
-Everything else works fine.

 To make the best of the resulting reports, customize the way your reports are displayed, in your main domain's profile, so as to be able to distinguish your various subdomains.